Selectra-Dev/selectra-standards/programming/back-end/PHP.md

 A framework **MUST** be used for the project, to make for a better code and an easier maintenance.

-In Selectra we are using **Drupal** and **Laravel** frameworks.
+In Selectra we are using **Laravel** framework.
 However if the developer is more comfortable working with another framework, it may be possible - pending our CTO's approval.

 ## Laravel